Young-Jung/Young-Jung.github.io/README.md

 - Analyzed a Large Dataset of Fraud in Financial Payment Services
 - Applied Application Security Fundamentals and Built an Email Classifier to mitigate spam

+### <a href="https://github.com/Young-Jung/SOC-Automation-Lab">SOC Automation Lab</a>

+- Established a Security Information and Event Management (SIEM) infrastructure leveraging Wazuh to oversee and analyze security alerts and events effectively.
+- Engineered tailored security alerts to initiate responses within the SIEM framework, enhancing the detection and response capabilities of the system.

+### <a href="https://github.com/Young-Jung/Home-Lab">Home Lab</a>
+- Installed and configured pfSense firewall to segment our private home lab network

 ## Work Experience
 **Cyber Security Analyst @ Evolve Security Academy (_May 2023 - Present_)**
 - Conducted vulnerability assessments using Nessus on critical infrastructure, identifying vulnerabilities and reducing risk.